Department of Education (Philippines): Controversial references to the sitting Vice President

 In April 2022, a month before the 2022 Philippine presidential election, images of a Grade 11 self-learning module initially distributed in 2020 entitled "Introduction to Philosophy of the Human Person" contained exercises that portrayed and addressed Vice President Leni Robredo in a negative light started circulating online.
 The learning activity in question instructed "students to identify which among the given headlines has no errors in spelling, grammar and content", and another question asked students which statements contained "substantial generalization".

 After substantial media coverage of the issue, Division of City Schools – Manila released a statement apologizing for the publication and distribution of the module and has since ordered the module to be removed online and for copies of it to be recalled from students.
 The office also stated that the module in question did not undergo a proper review and that "more strict mechanisms" would be put in place as well.
 The Secretary of Education had also released a statement assuring the public that efforts will be made "to warn our officials and personnel, including teachers, against participating in partisan politics."
 The team responsible for the module will also be subjected to review by the Department of Education to prevent future errors from occurring the future.

+High price funding of laptops

+In early August 2022 in the midst of the COVID-19 pandemic, it was reported by the Commission on Audit (COA) That the Department of Education purchased approximately ₱2.4 billion worth of laptops for 39,583 public school teachers.

+Due to the influence of the Procurement Service of the Department of Budget and Management (PS-DBM), who made suggestions to increase the anticipated cost from ₱35,046 to ₱58,300 each unit, the initial intended number of laptops to be purchased which is 68,500 units was decreased to only 39,583 units.
+Because of the high price and the unit purchase decrease, over 28,000 teachers were left without laptops.
+The laptops have been reported to be powered by “outdated” Intel Celeron processors.
+The said laptops ended up being more expensive than the M1 MacBook Air which was priced at ₱57,990 at that time.